EID MUBARAK. Friday 21st April 2023 is first day of eid. CONFIRMED

 Parking Information

-Parking enforcement will not be in place for following streets from 06:00 till 23:00 on Friday 21st and Saturday 22nd April 2023.
+Parking enforcement will not be in place for following streets from 06:00 till 11:00 on Wednesday 10.04.2024.
 You are free to park in following streets during these times.

 • Downham Road